DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

 ├── run-compose-detach.sh
 └── run-compose.sh
 ```
-In the remaining of this guide, we will refer to `varimetrics_reproduction-package` as the root of the project.
+In the remaining of this guide, we will refer to `varicity-TS` as the root of the project.
-For example, `/data` represents the `varimetrics_reproduction-package/data` directory.
+For example, `/dockervolume` represents the `varimetrics_reproduction-package/dockervolume` directory.

-### C. Creating the cities with VariMetrics using the pre-generated visualizations files
+### C. Creating the cities with VariCity-TS using the pre-generated visualizations files

-The files generated by symfinder and the data extracted from SonarCloud/SonarQube analyses used by VariMetrics to create the cities for the 7 projects presented in table 2 of the paper are available in the `dockervolume.zip` archive.
+The files generated by Symfinder-TS used by VariCity-TS to create the cities for the projects studied, as for example NestJS presented in the paper are available in the `dockervolume.zip` archive.

-1. Unzip the `dockervolume.zip` archive to obtain the following hierarchy (only the files useful for the reproduction are shown):
+1. Unzip the `dockervolume.zip` archive to obtain the following hierarchy (only the files useful for the reproduction are shown): _TODO #Update tree_
 ```
 dockervolume/
 ├── configs/